 Since firms select to become public, it is reasonable to infer that going public provides value to the firm, or at least to the founders and initial investors.
-Public firms have the ability to raise equity in public
+Public firms can raise equity in public markets.
+The enhanced access to capital markets helps investors to achieve optimal diversification and allows the firm to raise capital at a lower cost.
+Access to publicly traded equity also helps the firm finance acquisitions with stock and reward employees with traded stock.
+On the other hand, dispersed ownership in public firms may lead to unresolved agency conflicts and investment myopia (e.g., Stein (1988)).

-&lt;sup>16 It is also possible that all firms are initially of the same quality, and that some firms were luckier than others in getting more resources at the very beginning.
+15 It is also possible that all firms are initially of the same quality, and that some firms were luckier than others in getting more resources at the very beginning.
 If so, the interpretation of our results would change slightly, to show that initial luck in obtaining financing affects firms' trajectories in predictable ways over the long term.
 We do not emphasize this interpretation, however, given the results in Howell (2016) that show that windfalls of capital do not alter firms' trajectories in this way.

-markets.
-The enhanced access to capital markets helps investors to achieve optimal diversification and allows the firm to raise capital at lower cost.
-Access to publicly traded equity also helps the firm finance acquisitions with stock and reward employees with traded stock.
-On the other hand, dispersed ownership in public firms may lead to unresolved agency conflicts and investment myopia (e.g., Stein (1988)).
 Edmans (2009) shows theoretically how large blockholders in public firms can attenuate managerial myopia through their trading, and how liquidity and transient shareholdings can increase a public firm's investment by increasing market efficiency.
-The net advantage of public status thus depends on firm size, as the fixed costs of attaining and maintaining public status, and the comparative advantage of access to public markets, is likely to make public status more attractive to larger firms.
-Our focus in this paper is on the firm's ability to respond to demand shocks.
-To establish this, we also investigate productivity and survival of birth-matched public and always-private firms after presenting initial growth and demand shock responsiveness.
+The net advantage of public status thus depends on firm size, as the fixed costs of attaining and maintaining public status, and the comparative advantage of access to public markets is likely to make public status more attractive to larger firms.
+Our focus in this paper is on the firms that decide to become public and whether the public status has, on balance, a positive or a negative effect on the firm's ability to respond to demand shocks.
+To establish this, we also investigate the productivity and survival of birth-matched public and always-private firms after presenting initial growth and demand shock responsiveness.

-Our central hypothesis is that given inherent talent, the benefits of public status are greater for firms on a fast growth trajectory that expect to engage in greater financing and investment.
+Our central hypothesis is that given inherent talent, the benefits of public status are higher for firms on a fast growth trajectory that expects to engage in greater financing and investment.
 Thus, firms that select to become public are likely to be of higher quality, and they will respond more strongly to growth opportunities.
-In order to evaluate the effects of public status we must control for the differences between the firms that select to become public and the firms that do not.
+To evaluate the effects of public status, we must control for the differences between the firms that select to become public and the firms that do not.

 We first begin by predicting which firms will become publicly traded later in life.
-Defining $Y{it}$ to be an indicator variable for public status with $Y{it} = 1$ for publicly traded firms and 0 for private firms, we model the firm's decision to go public as follows:
+Defining Y{it} to be an indicator variable for public status with $Y{it} = 1$ for publicly traded firms and 0 for private firms, we model the firm's decision to go public as follows:

 $$Y{it} = 0$$

-if $V(P \mid Talent, Costs) < 0$ ,
+if $V(P \mid Talent, Costs) < 0$,

-= 1 if $V(P \mid Talent, Costs) > 0$ .
+= 1 if $V(P \mid Talent, Costs) > 0$.